Praktyka-Zawodowa-2020/optical_graph_recognition_server/README.md

 ## Optical Graph Recognition App - Server

 REST API that serves *Graph6* and *GraphML* files based on given picture containing graph.
-It also integrates GoogleDriveApi, so files can be send directly to user's Drive.
+It also integrates Google Accounts, so user is able to call chosen GoogleAPIs.

 To see more about image processing itself, visit [script's repository](https://github.com/Praktyka-Zawodowa-2020/optical_graph_recognition).